 The Championship Eligibility Scrutineer / Championship Organisers reserve the right to inspect, test, measure, seal or impound any component fitted to or used in conjunction with any car registered in the Championship either personally or through a nominated representative.
 The costs of such checking shall be borne by the CTCRC, but the CTCRC shall not be liable for the costs of stripping or reassembly of vehicles after the checks have been carried out.
 This will be the sole responsibility of the Competitor.
-Exceptions to this may include appeal / protest according to the Motorsport UK Yearbook.
+Exceptions to this may include appeal / protest according to the National Competition Rules.

 Any breach of the Technical Regulations or a breach of the procedure surrounding the Technical Regulations will be the subject of a report to the Clerk of the Course.